Anatta336/driven-decals/README.md

 The *DecalAsset* inspector will inform you if you use a material that's lacking any of these properties.

-Although not required by the decal system, all the sample shaders use the *Offset in viewspace* subgraph to shift the decal's vertices a short distance towards the camera when they are rendered.
+All the sample shaders use the *Offset in viewspace* subgraph to shift the decal's vertices a short distance towards the camera when they are rendered.
 This should prevent z-fighting artefacts under typical use.
-If you are using decals on very distant objects - especially if they're viewed at a grazing angle - you may need to increase the offset distance.
+If you are using decals on very distant objects - especially if they're viewed at a grazing angle - you may need to increase the offset distance or customise the offset calculation.

 ## High Definition Render Pipeline
 Although this decal system works in the HDRP, I don't recommend its use.
 The HDRP is a deferred renderer which allows for PBR decals to be applied in a more efficient way than is possible in the forward renderer of the URP.
 If you're looking to use decals in an HDRP project I recommend starting with the [Decal Projector](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@5.7/manual/Decal-Projector.html).